Good Deeds Gone Bad: Getting a Tax Break for That Loan Your Nephew Never Paid Back

 Was it a loan or a gift?

-"For loans between family members, the lender’s biggest challenge is establishing that the transaction is a genuine loan and not a gift," says Eddie Quigg, head of the tax services division at Purk & Associates in St. Louis.
+"For loans between family members, the lender’s biggest challenge is establishing that the transaction is a genuine loan and not a gift," says Eddie Quigg, head of the tax services division at Purk and Associates in St. Louis.
 "There must be an enforceable obligation to repay."

 Having the loan terms in writing, signed by your nephew, will help immensely.
 "There are a lot of handshake deals among family members, and those may be good if brought to a trial, but the IRS is going to want to see the actual contract or promissory note," says Chris Hardy, managing director of Paramount Tax in Suwanee, Georgia.